leipzig/SandwichesWithSnakemake/README.md

 ### How do I tell Snakemake which list of kids to process as a command line argument?
 There are (at least) two ways we can accomplish this:
 #### Use a configuration parameter
+Snakemake autosets a global variable config, even if no configfile is loaded.
+This can be used to pass arguments to the snakefile.
 ```
 #Usage: snakemake -s config.snake --config list=B
 KIDS = [line.strip() for line in open(config.get("list")+".Kid.List.txt").readlines()]